Asset Publisher

 Treatment for life is recommended, even though it is acknowledged that dietary management is associated with significant patient burden.(3,4,5) Over time, subtle intellectual and neuropsychiatric issues may manifest even with treatment.(4) In addition, patients treated from the early weeks of life with initial good metabolic control, but who lose control later in childhood or adult life, may experience both reversible and irreversible neuropsychiatric consequences.
 Even severely intellectually disabled adults with late-diagnosed PAH deficiency show improvements in challenging behavior with lowering of blood Phe levels.(3,4)

-Sapropterin is a synthetic form of naturally occurring cofactor, tetrahydrobiopterin.
+Sapropterin is a synthetic form of naturally occurring cofactor, tetrahydrobiopterin (BH4) which activates PAH.
 Some patients with PAH deficiency who have some residual enzyme activity respond to administration of sapropterin with an increase in the metabolism of Phe to tyrosine.(3) Approximately 25-50% of patients with PAH deficiency are sapropterin responsive.
 A significant decline in blood Phe is expected in responders with the assumption that diet remains stable with sapropterin therapy.
-Most sapropterin-responsive patients have a rapid decline in blood Phe level, but occasionally a delay of 2-4 weeks is seen.(4) Clinical judgment is required to determine what constitutes as a significant or beneficial blood Phe decline in an individual patient, but 30% is often cited as evidence of effective Phe reduction since clinical trials for sapropterin identified responders as greater than or equal to 30% decrease in blood Phe from baseline.(1,4)
+Most sapropterin-responsive patients have a rapid decline in blood Phe level, but occasionally a delay of 2-4 weeks is seen.(4) Clinical judgment is required to determine what constitutes as a significant or beneficial blood Phe decline in an individual patient, but 30% is often cited as evidence of effective Phe reduction since clinical trials for sapropterin identified responders as greater than or equal to 30% decrease in blood Phe from baseline.(1,4) Sapropterin treatment is not recommend in patients with two null variants, as response is limited by an absence of residual PAH protein.(3)

 Pegvaliase-pqpz is a phenylalanine-metabolizing enzyme.
-Patients should discontinue pegvaliase-pqpz if they have not achieved an adequate response (i.e., blood phenylalanine concentration less than or equal to 600 micromol/L) after 16 weeks of continuous treatment with the maximum dosage of 60 mg once daily.(2)
+In adults being treated with pegvaliase, achieving a blood Phe level below 360 micromol/L allows for the possibility of dietary liberalization.
+After an individual reaches control of blood Phe concentration (less than 360 micromol/L), intact protein is added incrementally while medical food protein is decreased by similar amounts, until dietary reference intake (DRI) is met or exceeded, considering individual needs and preferences.(5,7) Patients should discontinue pegvaliase if they have not achieved an adequate response (i.e., blood phenylalanine concentration less than or equal to 600 micromol/L) after 16 weeks of continuous treatment with the maximum dosage of 60 mg once daily.(2)

 Safety

-Palynziq (pegvaliase-pqpz) does not have any contraindications but does carry a boxed warning.
+Palynziq (pegvaliase-pqpz) has no FDA labeled contraindications for use, but does have a boxed warning.
 Anaphylaxis has been reported after administration of pegvaliase-pqpz and may occur at any time during treatment.
 Auto-injectable epinephrine is prescribed to all patients treated with pegvaliase-pqpz, and the patient (and observer, if applicable) are instructed in recognizing signs and symptoms of anaphylaxis.
 Due to this, pegvaliase-pqpz is available only through a restricted program called Palynziq REMS.(2)

 REFERENCES